5 Signs Your Website Needs a Redesign in 2026

 A redesign doesn't have to be a massive project.
 Sometimes it's a targeted fix: sorting the SSL, making it mobile-friendly, updating the copy.
 Other times the site is so far gone it's faster to start clean.

 Either way, the first step is an honest look at what you've actually got.
 If you want someone to take a look and give you a straight answer, that's exactly what I do.
-I build and fix websites for local businesses across SE London, from East Dulwich to Greenwich, and I'll always tell you what you actually need rather than what costs the most.
+I build and redesign websites for local businesses across SE London — from East Dulwich to Greenwich, Peckham to Crystal Palace — and I'll always tell you what you actually need rather than what costs the most.

 Start a Project